 (2) Each Large Load co-located with a Generation Resource, ESR, or SOG interconnected at transmission voltage to the ERCOT System must have a permanent configuration consisting of one or more breakers capable of interrupting fault current to isolate the Large Load from the ERCOT System without isolating any of the co-located generators.
 The breakers shall be remotely controllable at the direction of the applicable Qualified Scheduling Entity (QSE).

-(3) Projects with an initial LLIS submission date on or after June 1, 2025 shall not have an interconnection configuration such that any category P1 or P7 event described in the North American Reliability Corporation (NERC) Reliability Standard addressing transmission planning performance requirements results in more than 1,000 MW of consequential Load loss.
+(3) Large Loads submitted under the legacy Large Load Interconnection Study (LLIS) process described in Sections 9.8-9.10 with an initial LLIS submission date on or after June 1, 2025, and Large Loads meeting requirements, described in Sections 9.2.1.1, Eligibility Criteria for Inclusion of a Large Load as Base Load not Subject to Additional Study in the Batch Zero Process, and 9.2.1.2, Eligibility Criteria for Inclusion as Load to be Studied and Allocated in Batch Zero, for inclusion in the Batch Zero Interconnection Study shall not have an interconnection configuration such that any category P1 or P7 event described in the North American Electric Reliability Corporation (NERC) Reliability Standard addressing transmission planning performance requirements results in more than 1,000 MW of consequential Load loss.

 (a) All Loads co-located with a Generation Resource as described in Protocol Section 10.3.2.3, Generation Netting for ERCOT-Polled Settlement Meters, shall be subject to the requirements of this paragraph.

+(b) For a Withdrawal-Limited Private Use Network (WLPUN), consequential Load loss shall be determined based on the aggregate peak Demand of the included Large Load, not the established MW Withdrawal limit at the Point of Interconnection (POI).

-(4) Projects with an initial LLIS submission date before June 1, 2025 shall comply with the requirements of paragraph (3) of this Section if, on or after June 1, 2025 a modification to the Large Load subject to the requirements of Section 9.2.1, Applicability of the Large Load Interconnection Study Process, is made.
+(4) Large Loads submitted under the legacy LLIS process described in Sections 9.8-9.10 with an initial LLIS submission date before June 1, 2025, shall comply with the requirements of paragraph (3) of this Section if, on or after June 1, 2025, a modification to the Large Load subject to the requirements of Section 9.2.1, Applicability of the Batch Zero Process, is made.

-9.3 Interconnection Study Procedures for Large Loads
+9.3 Batch Zero Interconnection Study

-(1) This Section establishes the procedures for conducting a Large Load Interconnection Study (LLIS) for new or modified Large Loads, as defined by Section 9.2.1, Applicability of the Large Load Interconnection Study Process.
+(1) This Section establishes the procedures for conducting a Batch Zero Interconnection Study for new or modified Large Loads, as defined by Section 9.2.1.1, Eligibility Criteria for Inclusion of a Large Load as Base Load not Subject to Additional Study in the Batch Zero Process, and Section 9.2.1.2, Eligibility Criteria for Inclusion as Load to be Studied and Allocated in Batch Zero.

-9.3.1 Large Load Interconnection Study (LLIS)
+9.3.1 Batch Zero Process Overview and Timelines